fjrmoreews/cwl-workflow-SARS-CoV-2/README.md

  - ask for merging to master, when it's clean enought.

-Then,  we will  update the bio-cwl-tools repository (fork), that will be merge  to the original cwl tool main repository, on a regular basis.
+Then,  we will  update the bio-cwl-tools repository (fork), that will be merge , on a regular basis,  to the reference cwl tool main repository: https://github.com/common-workflow-library/bio-cwl-tools.